Azure/slm-innovator-lab/0_lab_preparation/README.md

 Please create a resource in one of following regions when creating a AI Document Intelligence resource: **East-US, West-US2, West-Europe**.
 Otherwise, you may encounter a 404 error when trying to access the resource. ([Source](https://learn.microsoft.com/en-us/answers/questions/1514842/document-intelligence-ai-returns-404))

 ### Hands-on Requirements
-- Ensure you have access to [Azure OpenAI Service].
+- Ensure you have access to [Azure OpenAI] Service.
 - Set up your [Azure ML] workspace and get your `<WORKSPACE_NAME>`, `<RESOURCE_GROUP>` and `<SUBSCRIPTION_ID>`.
 - Create a project in [Azure AI Studio].
 - For LLM training, recommend a single NVIDIA A100 GPU node (**[Standard_NC24ads_A100_v4]**).
 Opt for Low-priority VMs if on a budget or without a dedicated quota.